Frequently asked questions

-During the BM programmes, students will undertake commutable clinical attachments whilst living in halls/private accommodation up to and including year four.
+During the BMBS programmes, students will undertake commutable clinical attachments whilst living in halls/private accommodation up to and including year four.

 In the final year, all UK-based students are expected to hold private accommodation in Southampton.
 They are also provided with student accommodation at most of the regional hospitals for their placements during final year (except at Southampton and Winchester).

 BM6 year zero students receive a £1,000 bursary in their year zero.
 Find out more about fees and funding.